English explorer Henry Hudson discovers Manhattan Island and sails up the river that would later bear his name. More

 We do our best to provide accurate information but would appreciate being notified if any incorrect information is found.
 You may do so by using our Feedback link.

-The first free public school in Europe opens its doors to children on this day in 1616 in Frascati, a town in Lazio just a few kilometers from Rome.
+The first free public school in Europe opens its doors to children on September 15, 1616 in Frascati, a town in Lazio just a few kilometers from Rome.
 The school was founded by a Spanish Catholic priest, José de Calasanz, who was originally from Aragon but who moved to Rome in 1592 at the age of 35.
 More

 The Mayflower ship departs from Plymouth, England, with a group of English Pilgrims on September 16, 1620 (Gregorian calendar), bound for the New World in search of a new life – some seeking religious freedom, others a fresh start in a different land.